mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

     references.forEach({~it => resultObject/.setReferenceTarget(it.link, reuseact); });
     }
     ```
-!!! question "What are module versions and how/why can other modules depend on modules with different version then the current module version?"
+!!! question "What are module versions, and how/why can other modules depend on modules with different versions than the current module version?"

     You start with language and module version 0.
     Reasons why the language version of a language updates:

-    - a new migration was added manually
+    - A new migration was added manually.
-    -you've executed the action "Correct Language Version"
+    - You've executed the action "Correct Language Version."
-    - you've set it manually in the module properties
+    - You've set it manually in the module properties.
-    - a concept was moved to a different language through the refactoring menu and a migration script was written
+    - A concept was moved to a different language through the refactoring menu, and a migration script was written.

     Reasons why the module version of a language updates:

-    - you've set it manually in the module properties
+    - You've set it manually in the module properties.
-    - a concept/property/link was moved to a different language through the refactoring menu and a refactoring log was written
+    - A concept/property/link was moved to a different language through the refactoring menu, and a refactoring log was written.

-    Reason why both versions don't update:
+    Reasons why both versions don't update:

-    - the language was renamed
+    - The language was renamed.
-    - nodes/models are moved to a different solution
+    - Nodes/models are moved to a different solution.

     The module version of a solution can't change automatically.
 I also don't know why you would change it manually.
 Devkits don't even have the option to change the module version.
-    A good example for a language with different language and module versions is ^^jetbrains.mps.lang.feedback.problem.scopes^^ (language: 0, module: 1) because it only has a refactoring step but no other migrations.
+    A good example of a language with different language and module versions is ^^jetbrains.mps.lang.feedback.problem.scopes^^ (language: 0, module: 1) because it only has a refactoring step but no other migrations.

 ## Troubleshooting